Porges/ways-to-play/src/games/yasasukari/index.md

 lang="ja-Latn" class="noun">Heian</span> period.
-The name of the game also appears in the [<cite>Mahāparinirvāṇa sūtra</cite>](https://en.wikipedia.org/wiki/Mah%C4%81y%C4%81na_Mah%C4%81parinirv%C4%81%E1%B9%87a_S%C5%ABtra), where it is described as a game to avoid.[@Lusthaus p.
-205]
+The name of the game also appears in the [<cite>Mahāparinirvāṇa sūtra</cite>](https://en.wikipedia.org/wiki/Mah%C4%81y%C4%81na_Mah%C4%81parinirv%C4%81%E1%B9%87a_S%C5%ABtra), where it is described as a game to avoid,[@Lusthaus p.
+205] but this may not refer to the same game.

 ## Play